komal2267g/aegis-resilience-system/README.md

 Komal Chaurasiya
 Infrastructure & DevOps Enthusiast

-“A system that survives failure is more valuable than one that never fails.”e is more valuable than one that never fails.”
+“A system that survives failure is more valuable than one that never fails.”